ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 ### Step 1: Create your bot

-The process of creatin a Chat bot is super easy:
+The process of creating a Chatbot is super easy:

 * Go to @BotFather
 * Type **/newbot**